microsoft/VSTS-Docker-Preview/README.md

 ###Get started with Docker Extension

 We are currently in private preview, accepting customers by request.
-Please email us @  RM_Customer_Queries at Microsoft dot com to get started.
+Please email us @  RM_Customer_Queries at Microsoft dot com with your vsts account (account.visualstudio.com) to get started.

 ##What is in the box?